napari/docs/docs/howtos/layers/image.md

   to use this mode.

 * `Transform` ![image: Transform](../../images/transform-tool.png) enables you to rotate, scale, or translate the layer.
+Note: at present this feature is limited to 2D viewer display mode.
-To reset the transformation, you can Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).
+  To reset the transformation,
+  you can Option/Alt-click the transform button (a confirmation dialog will open to confirm the reset).
 Press the `2` key when the layer is selected to use this mode.